 Each team of mercenaries respawn up to 100 times, then it's over.
 The VR player can only die once.

-Essentially a classic "Wave Shooter" but the cannon fodder NPC's are actually other players the VR player is able to Slaughter.
-The game essentially takes becomes a horror game in the perspective of mercenaries attempting to hunt down a "John Wick" type character with seemingly supernatural capabilities.
+Essentially a classic "Wave Shooter" but the cannon fodder NPC's are actually other PC players the VR player is able to slaughter.
+The game essentially, for PC Players, becomes a horror game in the perspective of mercenaries attempting to hunt down a "John Wick" type character with seemingly supernatural capabilities.

-Whether it be with stealth kills, physically performing their own executions in VR, grabbing one players hand and aiming their gun towards their teammate as they fire, or just knocking everyone out while in Disguise.
+Whether it be with stealth kills, physically performing their own executions with their hands in VR, grabbing one players hand and aiming their gun towards their teammate as they fire, or just knocking everyone out while in Disguise.

 It's up to the VR Player to Survive until they kill 100 PC players.

 As for the PC players, they can choose to work together or against, as the cash reward is split amongst the survivors if and when the VR player is Killed.

 Some previous quickly made prototypes, trying to get an overall feel of the combat loop during the first month of development.
 Left is a quick single player setup against basic ai.
 And some early proof of concept for Vr vs Pc player physics based interaction, in a 1 vs 2 player scenario.